dhonus/jellyfin-tui/README.md

 - queue

 ### Installation
-Jellyfin-cli uses libmpv as the backend for audio playback.
+Jellyfin-tui uses libmpv as the backend for audio playback.
 You need to have mpv installed on your system.

 ```bash
 git clone https://github.com/dhonus/jellyfin-tui